SIDpandere/student-Dashboard/README.md

-# DBATU Student Dashboard
+# Student Dashboard

-The **DBATU Student Dashboard** is a simple web-based platform designed to provide a personalized student dashboard.
+The ** Student Dashboard** is a simple web-based platform designed to provide a personalized student dashboard.
 It includes features such as exam schedules, time table, and options to change passwords, along with a dark/light mode theme toggle.

 ## Features